-Apply the primary signal to GPI_P and the backup signal to GPI_B.
-They are passed through to GPI_P_O and GPI_B_O, respectively.
+Apply the primary signal to GPI\P and the backup signal to GPI\B. They are passed through to GPI\P\O and GPI\B\O, respectively.

-4.7.1 LTC Connection Cables (LC 2183 sold separately)
+4.7.1 LTC Connection Cables (Sold Separately)

-These cables are for connecting the LTC connector on the rear panel to the primary signal source LT 4610 (with an LT 4610SER01 installed), the backup signal source LT 4610 (with an LT 4610SER01 installed), and the system signal input.
+The LC 2183 is a cable for connecting the LTC connector on the rear panel to the primary signal source LT 4610 (with SER01 or SER04 installed), the backup signal source LT 4610 (with SER01 or SER04 installed), and the system signal input.